Three Smart Girls Grow Up: Production

 In August 1938 Bruce Manning and Felix Jackson were reported as working on a sequel.

 In September, Barbara Read, who had been in the original, was considered "a little too grown up" for the sequel and was replaced by Helen Parrish, who had been in Mad About Music with Durbin.

 Filming started in November.
 It halted because Durbin fell ill and resumed on 23 December.

 Cummings received a long-term contract from Universal after being cast in the film.

+According to Filmink "Cummings found himself as an actor in" this film.

+The film's copyright was renewed in 1966.